 - Baking times will vary slightly, depending on your oven and the type of bakeware you use.
 I use a glass loaf dish when making this recipe.
 Start checking around the 50 minute mark.

-- If you make the gluten-free version of this recipe, it's important to know that different gluten-free flour blends use different ingredients and ratios, so results will can vary if you substitute.
-I have never used any other brand of flour to make this recipe (other than Bob's Red Mill with the red label, not the blue!
+- It's important to know that different gluten-free flour blends use different ingredients and ratios, so results can vary if you substitute.
+I've never used any other brand of flour to make this recipe (other than Bob's Red Mill with the red label, not the blue!
 Click that link to see the correct one), so please know that your results may not be the same as mine if ingredients are substituted.

 - Make your own pumpkin puree instead of buying the canned stuff!
 Learn how to make homemade pumpkin puree here.